mhornstein/Cloudinary-Test/Part3/part3.md

 <details>
 <summary>More info about Configuration...</summary>

 The SDK supports various [configuration parameters](https://cloudinary.com/documentation/cloudinary_sdks#configuration_parameters) when creating the `Cloudinary` instance.
-Here we’re setting `cloudName` to the demo cloud, but you can replace it with your own.
+Here we're setting `cloudName` to the demo cloud, but you can replace it with your own.
 See the docs for all available options.
 </details>
 <br>